Umpire Mask Pads Buying Guide

 The two foam types are memory foam and traditional foam.
 The main pros or memory foam are comfort and form-fitting to your face.
 The con is there are dynamics with them related to temperature extremes.

-Memory Foam Umpire Mask Pads
+Wilson Memory Foam Umpire Replacement Pads

+If you prefer the comfort and form-fitting features of memory foam, consider your level and temperature when umpiring.
 Traditional foam does not have the same issues with temperature extremes as memory foam.
 The traditional foam pads have been the standard for years in umpiring.

 FABRIC